Column: In a jaded world, here’s a player worthy of cheers

 Not even now, when he’s so clearly a part of Atlanta’s long-term plans.

-“That ain’t in my blood,” Allen said, chuckling at the mere thought.
+“That ain’t in my blood,” Allen said, chuckling at the mere suggestion.

-If those thoughts ever try to creep into his head, he’ll intentionally make things harder on himself — on and off the field.
-If his eggs are too runny, he’ll eat them anyway.
-If it gets cold in his room, he might turn down the thermostat even more.
+Zealously guarding against those thoughts ever creeping into his head, Allen is always looking for ways to make things harder on himself.

+If his eggs are too runny, he’s not sending them back.
+If it gets cold in his room, he’ll turn down the thermostat even more.

 “This world is so used to being comfortable all the time,” Allen said.
 “It’s weird, man, I know.
 But it’s just something I do so I don’t get complacent, so I never feel like what I’ve done is enough.”

-Allen has always worn his emotions on his sleeve, which was never more evident that when I talked with him not long after the Falcons squandered a 25-point lead in Super Bowl.
+Allen has always worn his emotions on his sleeve, which was never more evident that when I talked with him less than an hour after the Falcons squandered a 25-point lead in the Super Bowl.

 While most everyone else did their best to cover up the overwhelming pain, Allen made it clear exactly how he was feeling.